ZeadRN/game-review-library-management-system/README.md

 * Environment variables should be stored in `.env` and should never be committed.
 * Database credentials should be replaced with local credentials when running the project.
-* Demo/seed credentials, if included in the database seed file, are intended only for local development.
+* Demo/seed credentials are intended only for local development.
 * Sensitive production credentials should never be stored in the repository.

 ---